lennilobel/sql2022-workshop-hol/HOL/2. Temporal HOL/Temporal.md

 ### Running Point-In-Time Queries

-Temporal queries in SQL Server enable us to navigate through time, showcasing a table's state at various historical points.
+Temporal queries in SQL Server enable us to navigate through time, revisiting a table's state at various times in the past.
 These queries can be particularly insightful for auditing, data recovery, and historical analysis.
 Here's a breakdown of each query and its implications:

 1. **Current Data Query**:
    - Retrieves the present state of the **Employee** table, showing current entries.
    ```sql
    SELECT * FROM Employee ORDER BY EmployeeId
    ```
-   This displays the latest information, such as "Gabriel Erickson" in the "Executive" department.
+   This displays the latest information, such as "Gabriel Erickson" in the "Executive" department, and no data for the deleted employee "Terri Duffy" (Employee ID 2).

 2. **Point-in-Time Query as of December 1, 2018**:
    - Fetches data as it existed on December 1, 2018, by merging current and historical data to reflect the table's state at that point.
    ```sql
    SELECT * FROM Employee FOR SYSTEM_TIME AS OF '2018-12-01' ORDER BY EmployeeId
    ```
-   This reveals "Gabriel Erickson" in the "Support" department, showcasing the department change before the latest update.
+   This reveals "Gabriel Erickson" in the "Support" department, which was the department change at that time.
+And we've still not queried far back enough in time to recover the deleted employee.

 3. **Point-in-Time Query as of November 15, 2018**:
    - Retrieves the table's state on November 15, 2018, including previously deleted or updated records.